Rishthegreat/Notes/School/Unit 4 - Communications and Cell Cycle.md

 	- [[Phosphorylation]] is very important
 		- This changes the shape of the protein and then activates or deactivates them
 - Second messengers like cAMP and $Ca^{2+}$ are often used to transmit signals within a cell
+- When a ligand binds to its receptor, conformational changes occur that affect the receptor’s intracellular domain.
+- This change propogates through the membrane region of the receptor and leads

 #### Changes in Signal Transduction Pathways 4.4
 #### Feedback 4.5